Tomas-J-Gonzalez/tg/content/cv.md

 *2020 – 2024*

 - Designed and maintained a comprehensive recruitment & onboarding system to successfully attract more than +2,900 overseas applicants
-- Worked with developers to create an ATS (Applicant Tracking System) + Operational system for the company to help streamline recruitment, hiring, and onboarding of candidates
+- Worked with a small cross-functional team to create an ATS (Applicant Tracking System) + Operational system for the company to help streamline recruitment, hiring, and onboarding of candidates
 - Stakeholder management and working within a small multi-disciplinary team
 - Established first design guide and asset library.
 Designed brand strategy, logo and website
 - Interactive workshop planning and facilitation.
 'Design & Business workshops'